Jamchonga Nampui

 Jamchonga Nampui (Nampui Jam Chonga) was an Indian civil servant.
 He was an Indian Administrative Service officer of Assam-Meghalaya cadre.
 He was the first person from Assam to be directly recruited to the IAS as well as the first Scheduled Tribe IAS officer in India when he cleared the civil services examination conducted by the Union Public Service Commission in 1954.
-He belongs to the Biate community of Northeast India.
+He belongs to the Biate tribe of Northeast India.

 Early life and education

 Jamchonga Nampui (2 June 1926 – 24 November 1988) was born in Thuruk, a medium size Biate village in present-day Dima Hasao District of Assam which then a part of Assam Province, to Somlalkhupa and Roichongbuangi Nampui.
 Jamchonga was the eldest of seven brothers and two sisters in his family.
 Two years after his birth, his parents moved to Mualdam, a village in North Cachar Hills (Dima Hasao) where he spent his childhood days.

 In 1935, as there was no school in Mualdam his father took him to Haflong where he was enrolled in Haflong Welsh Mission L.P.
 School (now Government Boys Higher Secondary School) in the same year.
 From his school years, Jamchonga was a bright and hardworking student who had a strong desire to learn.
 In 1942, after passing Middle Class (Class VI), he was sent for further studies to Shillong (the then capital of Assam) as Haflong during those days didn't have any school that provided higher studies beyond Class VI.
 In Shillong, he got admitted to the Government High School, Mawkhar.
 During this period, particularly during 1945-46, young Jamchonga was actively involved in freedom movement activities against the British Raj, at a time when the demand for freedom was at its greatest strength in the country.
 This zeal, however, affected his studies and as a result, he could not clear his matriculation examination in 1946.

 Jamchonga returned to Haflong in 1946 where he stayed till 1950 doing several jobs to earn a living.
 Although he was now earning, his love for education and learning didn't die.
 So he decided to give the matriculation examination again in 1950 from Government English High School (now Government Boys Higher Secondary School) and this time he passed the exam with a first division.
 He then moved to Shillong again and took admission in St. Anthony's College.
-During this period, he used to work as a clerk in the Governor's Secretariat during the day and attend night classes.
+During this period, he used to work as a clerk in the Governor's Secretariat (during the tenure of Jairamdas Daulatram) during the day and attend night classes.
 In spite of many odds, he passed his Bachelor of Arts (BA) with distinction from St. Anthony's College securing the overall rank of 8th position under Gauhati University in 1954.

 After his graduation, he decided to sit for the civil services examination and in his very first attempt cleared the examination securing a merit ranking of 64th position and was selected for the Indian Administrative Service (IAS).